Table of Contents

 numOfIndex

-Number of indices in a mesh block, where every 3 consecutive vertices form a triangular face.
+The number of indices contained in a mesh block, where every three consecutive vertices form a triangular face.

 int numOfIndex